svelteuidev/svelteui/apps/docs/src/pages/core/input-wrapper.md

 ## Disclaimer

 <Alert icon={InfoCircled}  title="Important" color="blue" >
-   Do not use InputWrapper with SvelteUI inputs, it is already included in most inputs:
+   Do not use InputWrapper with SvelteUI inputs, it is already included in most inputs.
 </Alert>

 ```svelte